Jesse-Sharp/Sharp2021/README.md

 This subfolder contains 5 scripts/functions for implementation:
 - Linear_base.m - this script can be run directly to solve the linear continuous control problem using the standard FBSM without acceleration
 - Linear_Aitken.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the linear continuous control problem using the FBSM with the parital Aitken method.
-Example: [] =
+Example fucntion call: [Control,Fevals]  = Linear_Aitken(1e-10,100,3);
 - Linear_Steffensen.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the linear continuous control problem using the FBSM with the parital Steffensen method
 - Linear_Wegstein.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the linear continuous control problem using the FBSM with Wegstein's method
 - Linear_Anderson.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'DropTol' as described above, to solve the linear continuous control problem using the FBSM with Anderson Acceleration